-In my increasingly self sufficient life, I get a kick out of making my own household staples wherever possible.
-I DIY my cleaning products, soaps (naturally!), kitchen basics and even random things like dog food and fabric softener.
+In my increasingly self-sufficient life, I get a kick out of making my own household staples wherever possible.
+I DIY my cleaning products, soaps (naturally!), kitchen basics, and even random things like dog food and fabric softener.

-I must confess, I am a bit of a ‘make your own’ nut!.
+I must confess, I am a bit of a ‘make your own’ nut!

-During the Summer months, when mozzies and bugs were plentiful, I started researching a healing oil that would easy itchy bites and soothe skin.
-I stumbled across Calendula as being a supreme herb with an astounding amount of healing properties.
-This humble flower is known to be wound healing, anti-inflammatory, anti-microbial and anti-fungal.
-What was equally as exciting was that I have a friend whose amazing garden produces heaps of these spectacular golden flowers.
+In the Summer months, the mozzies and bugs were plentiful.
+That is when I began researching a healing oil.
+One that would ease itchy bites and soothe skin.
+Along the way,I stumbled across the amazing herb Calendula.
+Calendula (also known as Marigold) is a supreme herb with an astounding amount of healing properties.
+This humble flower is known to be wound-healing and anti-inflammatory.
+On top of this, it is also anti-microbial and anti-fungal.
+What is equally as exciting is that I have a friend whose amazing garden produces heaps of these spectacular golden flowers.

 Amazing Healing Properties

 Calendula, or Marigold as it is also known, is a hardy plant that grows easily in most environments and doesn’t need much care.
 Calendula’s sunny blooms are an external remedy for practically every manner of skin complaint.
 For optimal strength, be sure you’re using the whole flower.
 By this, I mean including the green flower base – instead of the “petals” only.
 Calendula-infused oils and salves are some of the most acclaimed topical applications for soothing and repairing the skin.
 More on that later…